opengeospatial/geoparquet/format-specs/geoparquet.md

 (e.g. 2021.47).
 Currently, this specification only supports an epoch per column (and not per geometry).

-#### epoch

-In a dynamic CRS, coordinates of a point on the surface of the Earth may change with time.
-To be unambiguous, the coordinates must always be qualified with the epoch at which they are valid.

-The optional "epoch" field allows to specify this in case the "crs" field defines a a dynamic CRS.
-The coordinate epoch is expressed as a decimal year (e.g. 2021.47).
-Currently, this specification only supports an epoch per column (and not per geometry).

 #### encoding

 This is the binary format that the geometry is encoded in.